undergrad-partner-school

 Deadlines

-Be sure to apply to this school by May 1.
-When submitting your application as a transfer student, note that the application deadline is March 1.
+The deadline for submitting applications to this school is May 1.
+For transfer students, the application deadline is March 1.

 Retention Rate

-The freshman retention rate for The University of Alabama was 89.5% in 2025, demonstrating the exceptional quality of the educational experience at this institution.
+The freshman retention rate for The University of Alabama was 89.5% in 2025, a reflection of the high standards and excellent educational experience at this school.

 Student Body